 Learn the art of Investing

-Here are a few factors that could influence share prices in 2013:
+Here are factors that could influence stock markets in 2014:

 The stock market expects a stable government after general elections in 2014.
 The outcome of elections is critical for a policy direction.
 A government that encourages faster economic growth would be appreciated by investors, big or small.
 The other factor to watch out for is the plan of the new government to rein in the fiscal deficit.
 If the new government announces measures to cut non-plan expenditure, it would be cheered by the market.
 This is because a large deficit results in more borrowing by the government from the market.
 This further makes less money available for businesses to invest in growth and expansion.
 It is expected that a pro-growth government would take all necessary steps needed to boost the government income and rein in the government non-plan expenditure.

 In a climate of policy uncertainty, it is not easy to predict how companies could do in 2014.
 However, there are a few sectors, which are expected to do well because of the tailwinds.
 For example, not all companies depend on Indian consumers and corporates to sell their goods and services.
 There are companies that get bulk of their income through exports.
 Everyone predicts US economic growth to remain strong in 2014.
 Companies in the IT sector and pharmaceutical sector that focus on exports to US could do better in 2014.
 On the other hand, if one expects a stable government to come to power, sectors that depend on infrastructure projects could do well, especially because their valuations are relatively low now.

 After languishing for most of 2013, benchmark indices like S&P BSE Sensex and CNX Nifty rose around 5% over the past three months.
 The financial performance of companies in September 2013 quarter surprised positively.
 This improves prospects for better profit growth for companies in 2014.